Mayawati: Fourth term, 2007–12

-Fourth term, 2007–12: BSP absolute majority

 Mayawati was sworn in as Chief Minister of Uttar Pradesh for the fourth time on 13 May 2007.
 She announced an agenda that focused on providing social justice to the weaker sections of society and providing employment instead of distributing money to the unemployed.
 Her slogan was to make "Uttar Pradesh" ("Northern Province") into "Uttam Pradesh" ("Excellent Province").
 Her government began a major crackdown on irregularities in the recruitment process of police officers recruited during the previous Mulayam Singh government.
 Over 18,000 policemen lost their jobs for irregularities in their hiring, and 25 Indian Police Service officers were suspended for their involvement in corruption while recruiting the constables.
 Mayawati instituted reforms to introduce transparency into the recruiting process, including posting the results of selection exams online.

 On 10 August 2007, the Mayawati government proposed 30 per cent reservation in jobs in the private sector.
 A quota for promotions was also introduced, but was later quashed by the Supreme Court of India.
 In September 2007, Bhimrao Ambedkar Rural Integrated Development Programme was started.
 The Dr Ambedkar Gram Vikas Yojana scheme was launched for supplying water, electricity, and constructing roads in villages with a Dalit majority.
 Under this scheme, 24,716 villages received improvements.

 In 2008, Mayawati launched, Manyawar Shri Kanshiram Ji Shahri Garib Awas Yojna, a scheme for building low-cost housing colonies for urban poor with 90,000 low-cost homes under the first round of construction in different towns and cities across the state while a second and a third round were still underway when government ended in 2012 and next government scrapped the scheme including cutting down electricity of these colonies.